Archaeologists Uncover ‘Demonic’ Monkey, Tweezers, and Ancient Coins in German Church Excavation

 Over the course of several months, researchers unearthed 1,000 artifacts spanning seven centuries.
 Among them were 679 coins and coin fragments, along with garment pins, animal bones, ceramics, metal fittings, and book clasps.
 Particularly intriguing were three dice, which officials remarked were unusual finds in a religious setting.

-The LDA press release noted that the figurine was “immediately restored” in their workshop and sparked debate among researchers.
-“Is it a monkey with a drinking horn or a musical instrument?” officials pondered.
+The LDA restoration team quickly restored the figurine in their workshop, sparking debate among researchers about its meaning and origin.
+Is it a monkey with a drinking horn or a musical instrument?” officials pondered.
 Depictions of monkeys in medieval churches were not uncommon, often portraying them playing board games, making music, mimicking human behavior, or entwined in vines and tendrils.
-By the late Middle Ages, these creatures were increasingly seen as demonic figures symbolizing human sin and excess.
+By the late Middle Ages, people increasingly portrayed monkeys as demonic figures that symbolized human sin and excess.

 The excavation highlights the valuable contributions of volunteers in preserving archaeological heritage.
 “Saxony-Anhalt has a dense network of volunteers who, in coordination with the State Office for Heritage Management and Archaeology, take on well-defined tasks in archaeological heritage management,” the statement concluded.